-DMA Controllers
+Scatter-Gather DMA Controllers

-The NI 1427 uses onboard direct memory access (DMA) controllers to transfer data between the device and host memory.
-Each of these controllers supports scatter-gather DMA, which allows the DMA controller to reconfigure at run time.
-The NI 1427 can perform continuous image transfers directly to either contiguous or fragmented memory buffers.
-The NI-IMAQ driver software efficiently programs the DMA engines while providing an easy-to-use high-level interface.
+The NI 1426 uses three independent onboard direct memory access (DMA) controllers.
+The DMA controllers transfer data between the onboard SDRAM memory buffers and the PCI bus.
+Each of these controllers supports scatter-gather DMA, which allows the DMA controller to reconfigure on-the-fly.
+The NI 1426 can perform continuous image transfers directly to either contiguous or fragmented memory buffers.